Amplify Employee Voice: How to Foster Open Communication

 • Better customer satisfaction: By talking to your employees, you'll gain insights into customer needs.
 This is key, as the bridge between senior leaders and customers is huge, making it hard to tap into what your customer base wants.
 So, gather this feedback and act on it to improve customer experience.

-Types of employee voice
+Types of Employee Voice

 There are several types of employee voice depending on what the employee is expressing, how they do it, and the tone they’re using to do it.
 Some of them include: